nikhil0nk/Python_Projects/README.md

-# Django-Projects
+# Python_Projects
-All my Django Projects
+All my major Python Projects assembled in one place